Christoph Egger

 About Me

-I am a researcher at Institut de Recherche en Informatique Fondamentale (IRIF) since fall 2022 where I explore connections betweencryptography and complexity theory.
-A central theme is the use of space bounds and fine-grained complexity towards a qualitatively different perspective on the foundations of cryptography.
-During my doctoral studies I worked on formalization and proof techniques to manage large real-world systems and establishing solid foundations to asses non-cryptographic aspects of anonymity among other topics.
-As a master student I worked on Modal Logic and Category Theory and as a Bachelor Student on Anonymous Communication and Software Product Lines.
-I am also a founding member of the FAUST CTF team and its own competition, FAUST-CTF.
-Finally I am a Free Software person.
-I have been a Debian Developer for more than 10 years and have contributed to a variety of software projects including the Linux kernel and the Git version control system.
+I am a Marie-Curie Fellow at Institut de Recherche en Informatique Fondamentale (IRIF) since fall 2022 where I explore connections between cryptography and complexity theory.
+During my doctoral studies I worked on formalization and proof techniques to manage large real-world systems and establishing solid foundations to assess non-cryptographic aspects of anonymity among other topics.
+As a master student, I worked on Modal Logic and Category Theory and as a Bachelor Student on Anonymous Communication and Software Product Lines.

 Research Interests